EMarc2023/zero-shot-rag-llm-frontend/README.md

 ## Key Features

 This UI allows the users to interact with the RAG-LLM chatbot.
+Screenshots of the UI are available in the `screenshots` folder in this repo.

+The UI has 2 forms: `RAG keyword(s)` (for contextual/semantic search) and `User prompts` (for asking the chatbot questions), as well as a dropdown menu for the context summarisation methods `BART Summary` or `Truncate context`.

-There are 4 buttons in the UI `Send to chatbot`, `Clear forms`, `Clear chat`, and `Download chat`.
+The UI has 4 buttons: `Send to chatbot`, `Clear forms`, `Clear chat`, and `Download chat`.
 Note that the button `Send to chatbot` is disabled when the `RAG keyword(s):` and `User prompt:` fields are empty, or if the chatbot is in the midst of generating a response (which is indicated by a spinner and a `Loading...` indicator).

 ## Architectural Diagram